 Rear-view mirrors, hand guards, wheels and mud guards all appear to remain the same.

 The word ‘USA’ can be seen in white writing on the bike’s silencer which could refer to the US-spec parts because our friends on the other side of the Atlantic have different emission laws.

 Competition hots up for 2015 with BMW's forthcoming introduction of their S1000XR, Kawasaki's upgraded Versys 1000 as well as KTM's all-new 1290 Super Adventure and the Aprilia Caponord 1200 Rally, both revealed last month.

 The current Multistrada 1200 was introduced in 2010 with the 1200 S making an appearance in 2012 and the latest line-up included five models; the basic spec 1200, 1200S Touring (and D-Air version), 1200S Granturismo and 1200 S Pikes Peak.
 Each has four riding modes (Sport, Touring, Urban and Enduro), Ride-by-Wire, Traction Control and ABS.
 The S models also come equipped with active suspension known as ‘Skyhook Suspension’ in Ducati circles.
 Expect all these toys and more to be available on the all-new 2015 version unveiled at EICMA.

 We will reporting live from the Milan motorcycle show so make sure you’re tuned into Bike Social from 3rd – 5th November for the press launches and full details of the new Multistrada.
 Ducati are also expected to announce a 1299 Panigale.

-Any initial thoughts ladies and gents?
-To comment on this article Log in or Sign Up for a free profile!
+Any initial thoughts ladies and gents? or !